 This section seeks to ensure that within the UCT administrative structures the inclusion of all sexual orientations is respectfully managed.
 University management has the obligation to take positive steps to change the environment.
-Sensitization training should be included in the student leadership induction programme.
+The compulsory training of student leaders must also include sensitization training in the student leadership induction programme.
 Orientation handbooks and related workshops should share information about UCT's commitment towards the inclusion of all self-identifying students.
-Sensitization workshops are available for UCT student leaders, staff and third parties to promote the inclusion of all sexual orientations.
+HAICU will offer sensitization workshops to UCT student leaders, staff and third parties to promote the inclusion of all sexual orientations.